scoulomb/home-assistant/2025-new-gen-setup/slzb/slzb-advanced/zigbee-ZS06-and-UFO-R11.md

 BZQN9gasAUABA0cFrAFAAQLmAaxgAUAH4AMDwAHAE0AvwAvAB8ABQA9AH0ADQAtAAUAHQAPAAUALQB9AAUAHQA9AA0AB4AMHQAtAH0ABQAtAA0AB4AMTAf//4AnHwAHAL+AHAcAX4ANHwAFAG0ADQAFAH0ADwA9AAcALQAdAA8AfQAdAAUATwAPAAUAPQB9AB0ABQAdAAwtHBawBrAGsAawBrAE=

-in Send (Irealised that sometime a retry did not work here, small bug unlike when using a script as in step 5)
+in Send.
+(Note: retrying from the dashboard sometimes fails — using a script as in Step 5 is more reliable.)

 ## 🧾 Step 5: Create a Script in Home Assistant
 Go to: